Effective date: October 7, 2021

 We may use third-party Service Providers to monitor and analyze the use of our Websites.

 Google Analytics is a web analytics service offered by Google that tracks and reports website traffic.
 Google uses the data collected to track and monitor the use of our Service.
 This data is shared with other Google services.
 Google may use the collected data to contextualize and personalize the ads of its own advertising network.

 For more information on the privacy practices of Google, please visit the Google Privacy & Terms web page: https://policies.google.com/privacy?hl=en

 Links to Other Sites

 Wagstaff respects the privacy of children, and we are committed to complying with applicable legislation, including the US Children’s Online Privacy Protection Act (“COPPA”) and the GDPR.
 Our Services are not directed to anyone under the age of 18 ("Children").
 We do not knowingly collect Personal Data from anyone under the age of 18.
-If you are a parent or guardian and you are aware that your Child has provided us with Personal Data, please contact us at email@example.com If we become aware that we have collected Personal Data from children without verification of parental consent, we take steps to remove that information from our servers.
+If you are a parent or guardian and you are aware that your Child has provided us with Personal Data, please contact us at firstname.lastname@example.org If we become aware that we have collected Personal Data from children without verification of parental consent, we will take the necessary steps to remove that information from our servers.